anastasiabzv/anastasiabzv.github.io/_pages/about.md

 ---

 Hello!
-I'm an incoming assistant professor in the [Sibley School of Mechanical and Aerospace Engineering](https://www.mae.cornell.edu/mae) at Cornell University.
+I'm an assistant professor in the [Sibley School of Mechanical and Aerospace Engineering](https://www.mae.cornell.edu/mae) at Cornell University.
 I am fascinated by the mathematics of **collective behavior** and **distributed and biologically inspired computation**, including human and animal social decision-making, pattern formation in networked and spatiotemporal systems, self-organization in swarms, and reservoir computing.
 My focus is on **nonlinearity** and how it shapes emergent collective and computational properties shared by systems across different contexts.
 I use a combination of tools from nonlinear dynamics, control theory, network science, data-driven equation discovery, and machine learning to *study* real-world and artificially intelligent systems and to *design* decentralized control strategies for autonomous teams.
 You can reach me at anastasiab [at] cornell [dot] edu

 **If you are attending the 2024 Conference on Decision and Control in Milan, Italy, check out our full-day pre-conference workshop on the [synthesis of bifurcation and systems theories for the design, analysis, and control of intelligent and collective behaviors](https://sites.google.com/view/cdc2024-bifurcations-workshop), co-organized with [Alessio Franci](https://sites.google.com/site/francialessioac/).
 The workshop is on December 15th and open for registration to all CDC attendees!**